ouw2204/Faye/README.md

 The [releases](https://github.com/ProphetOuw/Faye/releases) page.
 ## Update log
 ### v1.3.0
-- New utilities called SignalReader and SignalState which listens to signals and compiles them similarly to Do and State.
+- New utilities called Event and EventState which listens to signals and compiles them similarly to Do and State.
+- Fixes